dorimanx/exfat-nofuse/README.md

 exfat-nofuse
 ============

-Linux non-fuse read/write kernel driver for the exFAT, FAT12, FAT16 and vfat (FAT32) file systems.<br />
+Android ARM Linux non-fuse read/write kernel driver for the exFAT, FAT12, FAT16 and vfat (FAT32) file systems.<br />
-Originally ported from android kernel v3.0.
+Originally ported from Android kernel v3.0.

+Will not work on no ARM builds.
+Till someone can fix that :)

 Kudos to ksv1986 for the mutex patch!<br />